 Practice kindness & gratitude

-If we are socially isolating or socially distancing with others in our homes, then we can become emotionally distant with those we share physical space with.
+If we are socially isolating or socially distancing from others in our homes, then we can become emotionally distant from those we share physical space with.
 We can combat this by being open and honest about how we are feeling.

 Early on, it can be beneficial to recognize some of the aspects of ‘quarantine’ that you may find challenging.
 Whilst we can be tempted to evade things that make us feel uncomfortable, avoidance coping can be unhealthy.